oviejames/james-umogu.github.io/blog/why-metadata-first-architecture.md

 ---

 In today’s data-driven world, organizations are racing to make their data usable, trustworthy, and scalable.
 Yet one foundational concept is often underestimated or overlooked — **metadata**.
-As a Senior Data Architect with two decades of experience, I’ve seen first-hand how metadata can be the difference between a fragile pipeline and a resilient data platform.
+As a Data Architect with two decades of experience, I’ve seen first-hand how metadata can be the difference between a fragile pipeline and a resilient data platform.

 This post explores why **metadata-first architecture** is not only valuable, but essential for modern, scalable, and governable data systems.